Domodan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `8-James_Bond`
 > The script sets no permission to user and group, and grant all permissions to everybody, to the file hello.
 ---
+`9-John_Doe`
+> The script sets the mode of the file hello to 753
+---